mytcer/xmixins/README.md

 # XMixins ![xmixins version](https://badge.fury.io/bo/xmixins.png)

-> Introduction：XMixins is a css mixin library, which compatible with LESS, SASS and Stylus at the same time.
-It can provide the same mixin for different CSS preprocessor, and follow the CSS3 specification, ensure consistency and fairness of the use!
+XMixins is a css mixin library, which compatible with LESS, SASS and Stylus .
+It has four major characteristics:

+* Compatible major CSS preprocessor (LESS, SASS and Stylus) .

+* Provide the same mixin for different CSS preprocessor .

+* The CSS3 mixins full compliance with CSS3 specification .

+* Compared to the Compass, it is very easy to install .

 <br />